Cessna 182 Skylane

 The Cessna 182 Skylane is an American four-seat, single-engined light airplane built by Cessna of Wichita, Kansas.
-It has the option of adding two child seats in the baggage area.
+It has the option of adding an additional two child seats in the baggage area.

 Introduced in 1956, the 182 has been produced in several variants, including a version with retractable landing gear, and is the second-most popular Cessna model still in production after the 172.

 Development

 The Cessna 182 was introduced in 1956 as a tricycle gear variant of the 180.
 In 1957, the 182A variant was introduced, followed by a deluxe version the following year known as the Skylane.
 As production continued, later models were improved regularly with features such as a wider fuselage, swept tailfin with rear "omni-vision" window, enlarged baggage compartment, higher gross weights, landing gear changes, etc. The "restart" aircraft built after 1996 were different in many other details, including a different engine, new seating design, etc.

 By mid-2013, Cessna planned to introduce the next model of the 182T, designated the JT-A, using the 227 hp SMA SR305-230 diesel engine running on Jet-A with a burn rate of 11 usgal per hour at cruise speed of 155 kn.
 Cessna has no timeline for the JT-A. The normally aspirated, avgas-fueled 182 went out of production in 2012, but came back in 2015.

 Cessna 182s were also built in Argentina by DINFIA, as the A182, and in France by Reims Aviation, as the F182.